ctdarwell/wolPredictor/README.md

 `-p` prfx [default: "eco"]: Prefix of outputted file.

-Example: `python ecoCladeGenerator.py -c species` - runs the program for a data file where community has the column heading "species"
+Example: `python ecoCladeGenerator.py -d myData.csv -c species` - runs the program for a data file where community has the column heading "species"

 How to run *wolPredictor_MANUAL.py*: The program can be run from a Python3 console (e.g. Spyder/Anaconda).
 Typing: